Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 Metastatic breast cancer

-If you’re diagnosed with metastatic breast cancer, consider joining a clinical trial when your provider is considering changing treatments or before starting a new treatment.
+If you’re diagnosed with metastatic breast cancer, consider joining a clinical trial when your health care provider is considering changing treatments or before starting a new treatment.

 Talking with your health care provider and clinical trial staff

-Before you join a clinical trial, discuss the risks and benefits with your health care provider.
+Before joining a clinical trial, discuss the risks and benefits with your health care provider.

 There may be a research nurse or coordinator from the clinical trial who can give you more information about the study.
-See below for questions to ask your provider and/or the research staff about joining a clinical trial.
+See below for questions you may want to ask your health care provider and/or the research staff about joining a clinical trial.

 Talking with friends and family may also be helpful in your decision-making process.